An employer of choice

 Employee Assistance Program

 Aéroports de Montréal provides all employees, as well as their immediate family members, with access to an Employee Assistance Program (EAP).
-The program allows any employee experience personal problems to get help, in complete confidentiality, 24 hours a day and 7 days a week, by enlisting the services of a team of professionals who have the knowledge and skills to assist them.
+The program allows any employee experiencing personal problems to get confidential help and support, 24 hours a day, and 7 days a week, by enlisting the services of a team of professionals who have the knowledge and skills to assist them.

 Pierre Martin Scholarship Program

 This program was created in memory of Pierre Martin, who spent a decade as Chair of the ADM Board of Directors and made outstanding contributions to the Corporation’s development.
 The scholarship program provides financial assistance to students who are children and grandchildren of ADM employees.
-Three scholarships of $3,000 each for university studies and one $1,000 scholarship for technical college studies are awarded each year by random draw among eligible candidates.
+Three scholarships of $3,000 each for university studies and one of $1,000 scholarship for technical college studies, or $500 or $1,000 scholarship for a DVS (depending on the duration of the program) are awarded each year by random draw among eligible candidates.